 - Delete – makes the commission calculation go bye-bye.
-It does not delete the schedule or the commission settings on other sales documents.
+However, it does not delete the schedule or the commission settings on other sales documents.

 The commissions are prominently displayed above.
 But do you want to see the math behind the calculation?
-Click the Comm Breakdown button to see a report of how the commission amounts were computed.
+Click the Comm Breakdown button to see a report of how iPoint computed the commission amounts.

 The Payments tab provides a history of all payments made against the commission on the sales document.